tristan3214/all_phot/README.md

 # How To Use
 The parameter file consists of 16 lines that define all there is needed to run all_phot properly.
-Following will be a line by line description of each parameter, and keep in mind that multiple arguments per line MUST be delimeted by a SINGLE space.
+Following will be a line by line description of each parameter, and keep in mind that multiple arguments per line MUST be delimeted by white space.
 Read the debug section for solutions to common problems.

 line1: This is were you give the name of master output file, e.g. final_phot.dat